 Ingredients

-- 1 pound (about 3 cups) fresh sweet cherries, washed and pitted
+- 1 pound (454 grams) fresh sweet cherries, washed and pitted

 Instructions